Universal Time-Series Representation Learning: A Survey: Neural Architectural Approaches

 \subsubsection{Frequency-Aware Aggregation}

-\citet{P45_wang2018multilevel} propose a wavelet-based neural architecture, called mWDN, by integrating multi-level discrete wavelet decomposition into existing neural networks for building frequency-aware deep models.
+Frequency-aware aggregation treats spectral structure as an explicit source of temporal information.
+A recent survey \cite{DL_Freq_TS_Survey_KDD_25} provides a focused review of frequency-transformation-based DL for time series.
+In contrast, our discussion positions frequency-aware modeling as one architectural strategy within the broader taxonomy of universal time-series representation learning. \citet{P45_wang2018multilevel} propose a wavelet-based neural architecture, called mWDN, by integrating multi-level discrete wavelet decomposition into existing neural networks for building frequency-aware deep models.
 This integration enables the fine-tuning of all parameters within the framework while preserving the benefits of multi-layer discrete wavelet decomposition in frequency learning. \citet{P92_yang2022unsupervised} propose an unsupervised representation learning framework for time series, named BTSF.
 BTFS enhances the representation quality through the more reasonable construction of contrastive pairs and the adequate integration of temporal and spectral information.
 BTSF constitutes an iterative application of a novel bi-linear temporal-spectral fusion, explicitly encoding affinities between time and frequency pairs.
 To adequately use the informative affinities, BTSF further uses a cross-domain interaction with spectrum-to-time and time-to-spectrum aggregation modules to iteratively refine temporal and spectral features for cycle update, proven effective by empirical and theoretical analysis.

 Another recent method\,\cite{P96_WHEN_KDD23} introduces a data-dependent wavelet function within a BiLSTM network to analyze dynamic frequency components of non-stationary time series. \citet{P113_zhou2023one} design a frequency adapter using fast Fourier transform to capture the frequency domain based on a pre-trained language model.
 TimesNet\,\cite{P82_wu2023timesnet} introduces TimesBlocks, using Fourier transform to extract periods and Inception blocks for efficient parameter extraction, followed by adaptive aggregation using amplitude values. \citet{P106_xu2023fits} propose FITS, a lightweight yet powerful model for time-series analysis, which extends time series segments by interpolating in the complex frequency domain. \citet{P126_eldele2024tslanet} integrate an adaptive spectral block, leveraging Fourier analysis to enhance feature representation and effectively handle noise through adaptive thresholding.
 The authors also employ an interactive convolution block to improve its ability to decode complex temporal patterns.
 MF-CLR\,\cite{P129_duan2024mfclr} introduces a novel approach, especially focusing on datasets where the data is collected at multiple frequencies, such as in financial markets.
 MF-CLR has a hierarchical mechanism that processes different frequency components of time-series data separately.
 It creates embeddings by contrasting subseries with adjacent frequencies, ensuring that the model can capture the relationships between different frequency bands effectively.